Pipes of War

 ‘What?’

 ‘I was in the sewers, okay!’ he shouted.
-‘I went down the wrong hole and ended up in wandering about in the sewers.’
+‘I went down the wrong manhole and ended up wandering about in the sewers.’

 ‘We nearly got killed because you cocked up the plan,’ said Flush.